Archive for May, 2008

 • A SAX-like Parser for JSON

-P6R’s JSON parser provides a C++ implementation of the SAX like interface.
+Introduction P6R’s JSON parser provides a C++ implementation of the SAX2 like interface.
+(See our JSN Streaming JSON Parser Library, which is also included in our XJR SDK.)
 Our parser implementation is designed to be high performance and to directly support a streaming IO model.
-The parser can be invoked with the entire JSON document in one buffer, or the JSON document feed into the parser a chunk at a time [...]
+The parser can be invoked with the entire JSON document […]

 • An XPath Enabled Rule Engine

+This document was updated on 26 Jan 2014.
 An excellent introduction to Rule Engines can be found at “Chapter1.
 The Rule Engine” .
 However, this description is a bit detailed.
-In general, a rule engine allows the user to define a set of conditional statements (such as “if x then y”), where when the condition (x) is true the [...]
+In general, a rule engine allows the user to define a set of conditional statements (such as “if x then y”), where when the condition […]

 • XSLT and XPath for JSON